nus-cs2113-AY2021S1/tp/docs/UserGuide.md

  &nbsp;

  To illustrate the change in your watch time limit, we have added the time limit to 120 minutes.
- The duration of `friends` is 60 minutes. the change in time limit can be seen in the expected outcome below.
+ The duration of `Friends` is 60 minutes. the change in time limit can be seen in the expected outcome below.

  Expected outcome: